sebsamson/journaling_with_gtasks/README.md

 ## Implementation

 The tool is implemented using App Script, along with several APIs provided by Google (Tasks API, Sheet API) and OpenAI (GPT-3.5 Turbo).

+## Getting Started

+To get started with using this tool, you can make a copy of this [Google Spreadsheet](https://docs.google.com/spreadsheets/d/17E_Q152dVUw7MTGq_MCB-hyDpCzgmYTjjvaaBOIuG0c/edit?usp=sharing) for your own use.